lwekuiper/statamic-activecampaign/README.md

 This addon allows you to:

 - Configure Statamic forms to subscribe to a ActiveCampaign list
-- Use multi-site to add form configurations per localization
+- Use multi-site to add form configurations per localization - **requires PRO license**

 ## Requirements